 Basal Body Temperature?

 You absolutely can chart basal body temperature (BBT) while you are waiting on your return of fertility.
+In fact, an option that many women like to use for postpartum BBT charting is the wearable thermometer Tempdrop ($10 off coupon here).
 However, BBT should only be charted as a cross check fertility sign and not used as the sole indicator of fertility status during postpartum amenorrhea.
 This is because there is no inherent information in basal body temperature to let a woman know she is becoming fertile.
 There is biomarker information from basal body temperature to let a woman definitively know when ovulation has passed.
 So, BBT is an excellent cross check for women waiting on their return of fertility to let them know that ovulation has definitely occurred, they are now in their first postpartum infertile luteal phase, and to expect their first postpartum period soon.

 My best advice for navigating the postpartum season is to work with an instructor, instead of feeling like you’re having to wing it on your own.
 If you want help sorting through your options for postpartum birth control, please contact me.
 We can work together to develop a plan that is best for you and your family.